-In order to develop positive routines and habits, middle school classes are daily and follow a consistent schedule with core subjects (two English Language Arts classes, mathematics, science, and history).
-To expose middle school students to a variety of subjects, a rotating mixture of art, coding, music, PE, assemblies, and clubs are in the afternoon.
+In order to develop positive routines and habits, middle school classes are daily and follow a consistent schedule with core subjects (two English language arts classes, mathematics, science, and history).
+To expose middle school students to a variety of subjects, a rotating mixture of art, music, Spanish, PE, assemblies, and clubs are in the afternoon.

 English As Another Language Program